Researchers use leaf blower to see how lizards endure storms

-Hurricanes Irma and Maria put a group of little lizards to the test, and scientists were perfectly positioned to see which reptiles survived and why.
-Then, Harvard researchers cranked up the leaf blower to observe just how 47 of the Caribbean critters held onto a pole.
+Hurricanes Irma and Maria put a group of little tree-hugging lizards to the test, and scientists were perfectly positioned to see which reptiles survived and why.
+Then, Harvard researchers cranked up the leaf blower to observe just how 47 of the Caribbean critters held onto a wooden rod.

 Under tropical storm-force winds, the lizards lounged.
 As the wind speed cranked up, they still held on, although it got tougher.
 Even at 102 mph (164 kph), the lizards grasped the pole with two clingy front feet while their tails and back legs flapped in the wind like a flag.

 “All the lizard needs is an inside out umbrella and the image would be perfect,” study lead author Colin Donihue said.

 But there’s only so much a little lizard can take.
 At 108 mph (174 kph), it was flying lizard time.

 Don’t worry.
 No lizard was harmed in the lab test.

 “They do go flying in the air, but it is softly into the net and everybody was returned back home” unharmed, said Donihue, a Harvard evolutionary biologist.

 The lizards’ secret weapon to surviving hurricanes?
 The survivors had 6 to 9 percent bigger toe pads, significantly longer front limbs and smaller back limbs, compared with the population before the storm, according to a study in Wednesday’s journal Nature .
 The study is the first to show natural selection due to hurricane, Donihue said.